jpforcioli/github_howto_jsonrpc_api/007_device_management.rst

 You can append the ``object master`` to the ``/dvmdb/device/<device>/`` endpoint.

-But in this case, you also have to use the ``filter`` in an unusual way as shown below.
+But in this case, you also have to use the ``filter`` in an unusual as shown below.

 To get the ADOM details the ``fgt-742-001`` belongs to: